pqpq/shower_controller/README.md

 ## “UI”

 ### Concepts
-* Short beep to confirm every button press
+* Short beep to confirm every button press, or ...
 * 3 quick beeps for negative
 * Long beep to attract attention?
 * Always have some LED on so we know the unit is functioning.